 The lounge forms a square around an open-air art piece.
 This allows for plenty of natural light, making it a great place to relax.
 That relaxation is made even better with a West Coast Pale Ale before take off.

 There is also a comfortable firepit area with plenty of (empty) seats…possibly because there was no fire going…or that it is California.

 Food and Drink

-The food in the lounge was better than average with hot meals managed by Australian partner Quantas Airlines.
-On my visit, I enjoyed a chicken curry with a side salad with an above average salad bar.
+The food in the lounge was better than average with hot meals managed by Australian partner Qantas Airlines.
+On my visit, I enjoyed a chicken curry with a side salad with an above-average salad bar.
 Nothing mind-blowing but good enough for seconds.

 How to get in